14 February 2019

 License Costs.
 Salesforce Commerce Cloud is fairly closed about the prices; they operate a “Shared Success” model, implying the higher the merchant profit, the higher the monthly fees.
 For instance, a merchant with $10 million in annual sales would anticipate spending approximately $100,000-$200,000 per year in licensing fees.

 Development and Maintenance Costs.
 There are much less highly skilled partners on the Salesforce Commerce Cloud side.
-If you compare Salesforce Commerce Cloud vs Magento, the prices from agencies specialising in Salesforce Commerce Cloud seem to charge much more for all types of services.
+If you compare Salesforce Commerce Cloud vs Magento, the prices from agencies specializing in Salesforce Commerce Cloud seem to charge much more for all types of services.

 Stores built with this platform: Hugo Boss, Ralph Lauren, Adidas, L’oreal USA, Clarins, Converse, Lacoste, Lancome, Tourneau, Tate Modern and more.